dustinsoftware/Paseto.Net/README.md

 * No dependency on JSON.NET (you need to structure the tokens yourself)

 ### Non-goals:
-* This library doesn't support v1 handling tokens.
+* This library doesn't support v1 tokens.
 Per the [spec](https://github.com/paragonie/paseto/tree/9532a73d0db04d083681a859ec232d1d7ddfa5dd/docs/01-Protocol-Versions) v1 tokens should only be used on systems that can't support modern cryptography.

 ### Credits:
 - Managed Ed25519 implementation from https://github.com/CodesInChaos/Chaos.NaCl